aditya-adhana/Project-Data-Engineering-/README.md

 and perform analysis using  Hive/Impala/Spark/SparkML using the data and create data and ML pipelines.
 Required to create end to end data pipeline and analyzing the data.

+The data is contained in the 6 csv files:

+titles.csv -> This file contains the different job titles of the employees. employees.csv -> Contains all data related to each employee, such as employee id, name, age,sex, date of hiring, etc. salaries.csv -> contains salary of each employee. departments.csv -> enlists the various departments in the company. dept_manager.csv -> indicates which employee manages which department. dept_emp.csv -> indicates wich department each employee belongs to.

 Technology Stack:
 Worked on below technologies to complete this project.
 - MySQL (to create database)